What Does it Mean to Study Clinical Laboratory Science?

 If you are looking for a career path that marries chemistry, biology, medicine, and problem solving, then a degree in clinical laboratory science, or career training as a laboratory technician, may be a good fit for you.
 Professionals who work in the clinical laboratory perform tests to ensure accurate medical diagnoses.
-A degree in this field will qualify you for employment in the hospital system or in clinics, working as a researcher or lab technician.
+A degree in this health and medical fieldmay qualify you for employment in the hospital system or in clinics, working as a researcher or lab technician.

 Clinical laboratory scientists and technicians use specialized procedures and equipment to determine the causes and cures of diseases.
 These experts use reagents, chemicals, and laboratory equipment to test body fluids and tissues.
 This is a very versatile degree, with many career opportunities and specializations.
 The evaluation of blood and tissue samples, and the precision and insight involved in diagnosing and analyzing medical findings, are vital to treating injury and disease.